I've Heard the Mermaids Singing: Box office

-According to Box Office Mojo, I've Heard the Mermaids Singing earned US$25,998 in its first weekend, playing in only one theater.
+According to Box Office Mojo, the film earned US$25,998 in its first weekend, playing in only one theater.
 Its widest release in the United States during its theatrical run was in 27 theaters, and this source said the film earned a total of $1,408,491 in the US.

 For the beginning of its theatrical run in New York City, the distributor took out a full page advertisement in The New York Times, at a cost of US$25,000.
 After its first two weeks playing in New York, the film had earned more than $70,000.

 The New York theatrical release led to a successful national roll-out, with the film eventually screening in approximately 50 American cities.
 It performed best in locations with dedicated art film audiences.
 Co-producer Raffé claimed that the film grossed about $2.5 million in the United States, despite Miramax's "inscrutable bookkeeping methods".

-The Box Office Mojo entry for the film includes no data from non-US markets.
-In Canada, the film earned a total of CAN$264,965 at the box office, and by May 1992 had earned $644,000 including box office, television, and home video receipts.
-It played in most major Canadian cities, including a three-month run in Ottawa.
-However, the film was not shown theatrically in Patricia Rozema's hometown of Sarnia, Ontario because there were no independent cinemas in the small city.

-According to Raffé, the film grossed over CAD$10M in worldwide receipts, earning more than twenty-five times its production costs.
+The film earned over $70,000 in the first ten days of its theatrical release in Ottawa and was played there for over three months.
+It was one of the top ten highest grossing films in Quebec in 1987.
+By May 1992, the film earned $644,000 in Canada with $264,965 coming from its theatrical release, $177,000 from pay television, $150,200 from free television, $41,000 from its video release, and $11,223 from non-theatrical.
+The film earned a net profit of $437,000 in Canada.
+According to Raffé, the film grossed over $10 million in worldwide receipts, earning more than twenty-five times its production costs.